AbdulrahmanAlsumaih/BTC_ETH_PRICE/README.md

 - If you have to scale your solution to 100 users/second traffic what changes would you make, if any?

-  I would improve the backend API
+  I would improve the backend http pipeline to be more scalable.

 - What are some other enhancements you would have made, if you had more time to do this implementation